shNext/Project-OS/README.md

 but what is key concept in the agreement, how do we make a agreement to something, what is basic. <br/>

 explain how to know right and unright action on machine without learning. <br/>
+the principles for human-centric. <br/>

-define what is the key elements of the basic considering that they are machine.
+define what is the key elements of the basic considering that they are machine. <br/>
+without data, explainable algorithms-based at least how it works in internals, for safety. <br/>

 ## Reference